mageplaza/magento-2-ajax-layered-navigation/README.md

 - **Q: Is Mageplaza Ajax Layered Navigation extension compatible with Layered Navigation for Magento 2?**

 - A: Yes!
-Ajax Layered Navigation extension is fully compatible with all packages of [Mageplaza Layered navigation for Magento 2](https://www.mageplaza.com/magento-2-layered-navigation-extension/) for Magento 2.
+Ajax Layered Navigation extension is fully compatible with all packages of [Mageplaza Layered navigation for Magento 2](https://www.mageplaza.com/magento-2-layered-navigation-extension/).
 This compatibility helps enhance UX for shoppers at the highest level.

 ## 3. How to install Ajax Layered Navigation extension for Magento 2